-Instructions for adding SmartClient to any existing Java web project in any IDE are in the
+Instructions for adding SmartClient to any existing Java web project in any IDE are in the SmartClient Reference - Concepts > Deploying SmartClient.

 Server Configuration (optional)

 You do not need to perform any server configuration for this Quick Start.
 However, for your information: